ing-bank/baker/docs/documentation/process-execution.md

 ## Visualize process instance state

-When processing events Baker will check which Interactions have all the required Ingredients and Events in order to execute.

-Baker will continue to do so until there are no Interactions left to execute.

 We can use the visualizer to see what Baker has done with the given events.